Nurses and nursing assistants have difficult jobs that include long hours and intense physical activity. Caring for patients is strenuous work.

 The idea was that by using these mechanics, patient handlers could protect themselves from back injuries.

 Innovative research at The Ohio State University (OSU) is proving this old idea to be false.
 OSU’s Spine Research Institute has shown that no matter how good someone’s “body mechanics” are in manual lifting, pressure on the spine from lifting patients leads to back injuries.

-There is simply no way to manually lift patients without negatively impacting the lifter's back.
-This is true even in there is a team of people lifting.
+There is simply no way to manually lift patients without negatively impacting the lifter’s back.
+This is true even if there is a team of people lifting.

 Why couldn’t a team of say four people lift a patient safely with harming the lifters’ backs?
 The answer, again, comes down to the laws of physics.